-The UNDAF seeks to among others meet the target of the sustainable development goals (SDCs).
+The Joint UN team in Uganda operates the DaO frameworks, with the UN agencies delivering a joint program.
+The UNDAF seeks to among others meet the target of the sustainable development goals (SDGs).
 This requires a more sustained funding approach as opposed to the project or strategic outcome based funding mechanism.
 This therefore calls for an orderly, effective and efficient mobilization of resources on a sustainable basis.
 A functional resource mobilisation strategy should focus on promoting the following: Efficiency and effectiveness; Support creativity and innovative resource mobilisation strategies, while building on synergies with the GOU, Development partners and the Domestic resources; raise awareness of the HIV funding requirements; Strengthen capacity of the domestic stakeholders; take into account gender and socio-economic perspectives as well as the aspect of program ownership.